icanka/task/README.md

 1. Report cpu and memory related averages.
 2. Command checking and prompting user with `rm` command on `r` and `f` options.
 3. Show Environment diff since the last login.
+And also watch the `/etc` directory for `w` permission access with auditd.
+It was unclear what was meant in the task with `changes in the environment`?
 4. Show the users logged in to the system since the last report

 ## Usage